 Before transferring her creative life to Switzerland, the international designer Nina Yuun was born in New Jersey and grew up in Seoul.
 An art school graduate, Yuun maintains an enduring passion for colours, shapes, and materials, and she transposes her personality and international perspective into unique designs.

-Since the debut show of 2018, NINA YUUN has been receiving love from the Swiss fashion market and enthusiasts, already tapping into each region's best retail points.
+Since its debut show in 2018, NINA YUUN has been receiving love from the Swiss fashion market and enthusiasts, already tapping into each region's best retail points.

 The FW19 collection 'Swirl: The Myth of Authority' received a grant from Switzerland's Arts Council Pro Helvetia.
 Right after in 2019, NINA YUUN won the Design Prize Switzerland.